fetchai/agents-aea/docs/weather-skills.md

 ## Using the ledger

-To run the same example but with a true ledger transaction, follow these steps:
+To run the same example but with a true ledger transaction, do the following.

 ### Launch the OEF Node